 Timely access to relevant knowledge is key to delivering effective customer service.
 This apply regardless of channel.
-Pursuing an integrated strategy to multichannel customer service requires a solid foundation for the organisations knowledge base.
+Pursuing an integrated strategy to multichannel customer service requires a solid foundation for the organisations knowledge base, through a social media knowledge management platform.
 The greatest opportunities for integration can be found in some specific areas:

 Channel Specific Presentation of Content